-The c.v. of Thomas John Clement Martyn shows a distinguished and decorated military record followed by a sucessful business career, notably as the founder of Newsweek magazine.
+The c.v. of Thomas John Clement Martyn shows a distinguished and decorated military record followed by a successful business career, notably as the founder of Newsweek magazine.

 His Wikipedia entry described him as an 'ace' who lost a leg during WW1.